Historic Downtown

 Villa Blanca is one of three event spaces within The White Room venue complex.
 The White Room includes: Villa Blanca (ground-floor ceremony/event space with chandeliers), the Rooftop Terrace (outdoor rooftop with bay views), and the Loft (industrial-chic reception space).
 When people search for 'Villa Blanca St. Augustine wedding,' they're looking for The White Room.

-Three things: the rooftop's west-facing orientation delivers perfect golden hour light for ceremonies, the variety of spaces (rooftop, Loft, Villa Blanca, bayfront) means diverse backdrops without leaving the property, and the Bridge of Lions and bay views add iconic St. Augustine elements to your photos.
-We've photographed 40+ weddings at the White Room St Augustine and it's consistently one of the most photogenic venues in the area.
+Three things: the rooftop delivers beautiful light for ceremonies, the variety of spaces (rooftop, Loft, Villa Blanca, bayfront) means diverse backdrops without leaving the property, and the Bridge of Lions and bay views add iconic St. Augustine elements to your photos.
+We've photographed 40+ weddings at the White Room St. Augustine and it's consistently one of the most photogenic venues in the area.

 Most guests find street parking along the bayfront or nearby downtown streets.
 For larger weddings, many couples arrange trolley pickup from their hotel block—a fun touch that also solves parking.
 Paid parking is available at the nearby Trinity Episcopal Church lot (about a 2-minute walk).
 The St. Augustine parking garage on St. George Street is also close.
 We recommend mentioning parking options on your wedding website so guests arrive stress-free.